Folldal Municipality: Coat of arms

 The coat of arms was granted on 21 September 1988.
-The arms show a gold-colored pickaxe on a red background.
-This was chosen to represent mining and agriculture in the municipality.
+The official blazon is "Gules, a pickaxe Or in bend issuant from base sinister" (I rødt en skrått framvoksende gull hakke).
+This means the arms have a red field (background) and the charge is a diagonal pickaxe.
+The pickaxe has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
+This design was chosen to represent the mining and agriculture industries in the municipality.
+The pickaxe was an important tool of miners and thus symbolizes the mining industry, which was the reason for Folldal municipality to be established in 1914.
 There was mining activity in the Folldal area from 1748 until 1993.
+The pickaxe also stands for farming as it was an essential tool in clearing the ground for farms in Folldal back when the area was first settled.
+The arms were designed by Sverre Morken.
+The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has two parishes (sokn) within the municipality of Folldal.
+The Church of Norway has two parishes (sokn) within Folldal Municipality.
 It is part of the Nord-Østerdal prosti (deanery) in the Diocese of Hamar.

 The main Folldal Church was historically a satellite church of the nearby Lesja Church, as was the church at the iron ore mines at Lesjaverk (Lesja Iron Works).
 Per Berg reports, "When the sexton Ola Kring died in Lesja in 1751, Frederik Wiborg was appointed sexton there and was presented to the congregation on the third Sunday following Trinity.
 There certainly wasn't anything very special about being a teacher in Ringsaker, if he was willing to change that for being a sexton.
 No house or land went with the post and the work was hard.
 In the Lesja parish there were three satellite churches - Lesjeverk, Dovre, and Folldal.
 The travel distances were great and it could be very difficult in the winter."

 History

 Mining has been important to Folldal's development from the 18th century to the present.
 The Folldal works (Folldal Verk) was founded in 1748.
 Folldal's main copper mine, Gammelgruva, also opened in 1748.
 The mine employed up to 550 people.
-Until 1878, ore was transported by horse-drawn vehicles to the Lovise smelter located in neighboring Alvdal municipality.
+Until 1878, ore was transported by horse-drawn vehicles to the Lovise smelter located in neighboring Alvdal Municipality.
 From 1878 to 1906 there was a lull in operations.
 Operations were restarted in 1906 when ore was transported by a 34 km long cable car (Northern Europe's longest) to the smelter.
 The main mine played out and was closed in 1941.
 Smelting continued using ore from several other deposits in the area until 1968.
-Then the mining and ore dressing moved to Tverrfjellet at Hjerkinn, in neighboring Dovre municipality, approximately 30 km from Folldal.
+Then the mining and ore dressing moved to Tverrfjellet at Hjerkinn, in neighboring Dovre Municipality, approximately 30 km from Folldal.
 The business was closed in 1993.